Relentless Flying Monkeys

 We get up at 12 and start to work at one!
 Take an hour for lunch, and then at two, we’re done!
 Jolly good Fun. ~The Wizard of Oz

+Monkeys are groomed over time to serve their master’s agenda.
 Narcissists use them to attack and manipulate you and shake your confidence.
-They can smear you directly or indirectly.
-They pester you, or they can spread untruths.
+They smear you directly or indirectly.
+They pester you and spread untruths.
+Flying monkeys smear because this keeps the narcissist’s hands clean.

 Flying Monkeys are perfect for covert narcissists since they like to stay undercover and not draw attention to themselves.
 The monkey does the dirty work.